Cookies Aren’t the Monster

 What are internet (web browser) cookies?

 Cookies (named after a Unix program called Fortune Cookie, according to Indiana University) are small files placed on computers after a user visits a website.
+The first cookie might have been created for one of the first virtual shopping carts in 1994.
 Typically, the cookie remembers information that makes it easier to access the website quicker in subsequent visits.

 When you visit a vendor online and the website remembers the last item you almost bought and keeps it in your virtual shopping cart, that’s cookies at work.
 When a website remembers your viewing preferences from previous visits, that’s also cookies.
 In this respect, cookies can be helpful, allowing websites to load faster and remember information from previous visits for a personalized experience.